 - You write blog posts on specific topics

 - Your writing is propagated around the Internet through various channels

-- The more you write, the better you write and the more your posts propagate, the more that people visit
+- The more you write, the better you write, and the more your posts spread, the more that people visit

-- The greater your popularity, the more advertisers become interested in paying for space
+- The higher your popularity, the more advertisers, become interested in paying for space

-From this very simple breakdown, you can see a few focus areas:
+From this straightforward breakdown, you can see a few focus areas:

 - Propagation of content